Project highlights

 In 2021, the Town received WA's first ever Tree Cities of the World status.
 The recognition, awarded by the Food and Agriculture Organisation of the United Nations and the Arbor Day Foundation, highlights the Town's commitment to ensuring that our urban forests and trees are properly maintained, sustainably managed and duly celebrated.

-In 2022, the Town's Tree Cities of the World Status was renewed in recognition of our continued efforts in protecting and increasing our tree canopy cover.
+In 2022, 2023 and 2024, the Town's Tree Cities of the World Status was renewed in recognition of our continued efforts in protecting and increasing our tree canopy cover.

 Feature on Gardening Australia